haveno-dex/haveno-docs/docs/users/getting_started.md

 ### Fund your offer

-To post your offer, you must deposit XMR, the sum of:
+To post your offer, you must deposit XMR in the sum of:

 - A security deposit
 - Trading fee
-- Trade amount if selling XMR
+- Trade amount (only if selling XMR)

-You can deposit XMR from an external wallet or apply existing funds in your wallet.
+You can deposit XMR from an external wallet or apply existing funds from your wallet.

-The security deposit is returned to your wallet when the trade completes successfully.
+When the trade completes successfully, the security deposit is returned to your main wallet.

 ![Light mode](/resources/img/getting_started/create_offer_fund_light.png#only-light)
 ![Dark mode](/resources/img/getting_started/create_offer_fund_dark.png#only-dark)